If you are looking for more ways to focus, these top-tier distraction-free writing apps are ideal.

 Final Word About Distraction Free Writing Apps

-My top picks for writing apps that help you focus span from free options to a variety of price points based on what you are looking for!
+My top picks for distraction-free writing apps that help you focus span from free options to a variety of price points based on what you are looking for!
 Different options will appeal to different writers, rather you are looking for maximum minimalism, code-friendly options, the best choices for blogging, and more.

 I’m a personal fan of iA Writer’s intelligent checking options, but not everyone will want to pay that much for a simple writing app.
 If you are a Mac user or blogger, you should certainly check out Byword, as well!